joshRpowell/dockerizing_rails/_assignments/assignment_05.md

 Make sure to take a look at the updated `database.yml`.
 As you can see, we are utilizing environment variables to configure our connection to PostgreSQL.

-Since we made changes to the source code of our application, we need to rebuild the image:
+Since we made changes to the source code of our application, __we need to rebuild the image__:
 ```
 docker image build -t your_docker_id/rails_app:v1 .
 ```